 The MetroCards distributed each weekend expire at 5AM on the following Monday.
 This eliminates a potential incentive for people who might try to collect numerous cards and use them for free service, or resell them.
 Restricting the cards in this manner was important for the agency approval process because it demonstrated that the program could be delivered in a cost-effective manner.

 For the PATH Riders Council, this project represents an important outcome of constructive collaboration between rider and provider.
 The PRC advocated for this idea in our conversations with PATH, and the agency listened – and delivered.
-This is solid evidence that agency values the input and perspective of its rider advisory board, and is an important motivator for future collaboration.
+This is solid evidence that the agency values the input and perspective of its rider advisory board, and is an important motivator for future collaboration.

 For everyone involved, this project is an exemplar of Voltaire’s aphorism, “don’t let the perfect be the enemy of the good.”
 Instead of waiting for future fare payment technology to be available throughout the region’s transit systems, everyone involved worked with the tools at hand, and created a solution that demonstrably improves the customer experience.
-As a result, this collaboration on weekend MetroCards has laid crucial groundwork that will benefit the New York and New Jersey region as it moves toward a new generation of fare payment in the near future.
+As a result, this collaboration on weekend MetroCards has laid crucial groundwork for more seamless subway rides that will benefit the New York and New Jersey region as it moves toward a new generation of fare payment in the near future.